Github-303/Github-303/README.md

 Creating innovative and interactive web tools, such as **web_tool_iot**, allows me to merge creativity with technology.

 ### **App Development**
-I enjoy building mobile applications and experimenting with emerging technologies through projects like **APPMOBILE**.
+I enjoy building mobile applications and experimenting with emerging technologies through projects like **uiux_travel_mate**.

 ### **Artificial Intelligence**
 Exploring the vast potential of AI, I work on projects involving machine learning, deep learning, and intelligent automation.
 Leveraging tools like Python and Jupyter Notebook, I aim to develop AI solutions that revolutionize industries and enhance decision-making processes.